memgraph/memgraph/docs/user_technical/quick-start.md

 ### Limitations

-Memgraph is currently in alpha stage, and has a number of limitations we plan to remove in future versions.
+Memgraph is currently in early stage, and has a number of limitations we plan to remove in future versions.

-#### Single query length

-The maximum length of a query that can be sent from a driver in Python is `16378` characters, from a driver in Java `8184` and from a driver in JavaScript `1392` characters.

-#### Multiple-Query Transactions

-Even though Memgraph is a transactional database engine, transactions containing multiple queries are not yet supported.
-In other words, explicit transaction start and stop aren't yet supported.
-A transaction is created and committed implicitly for each executed query.
-If query execution fails, the transaction is aborted.

 #### Multiple Users & Authorization